-When people used to talk about the advantages of the paperless office, they focused on efficiency -it simply seemed cleaner and simpler to get rid of hard copies.
-That remains true.
-But now, in the digital age of big data, advanced analytics and artificial intelligence (AI), the primary advantage of moving toward a paperless office is that it can give you faster access to a lot of highly valuable data.
+In the digital age of big data, advanced analytics and artificial intelligence (AI), moving toward a paperless office can give you faster access to a lot of highly valuable data.

 Take something as simple as returned mail, which in our experience can cost businesses a significant amount of money every year.
 It is now possible to scan QR codes and barcodes on the outside of envelopes to find out what's inside, who the envelope was addressed to, and which department needs to receive it.
 The department can then update its mailing lists with the goal of improving marketing and customer service.